gleasoncode/gleasoncode/README.md

 # Gleason — gleasoncode
-Python learner focused on discipline, mindset and real-world structure I come from a legal background and I´m transitioning into programming to build a more autonomus and creative professional path
+Python learner focused on discipline, mindset, and real-world structure.
+I come from a legal background, and I´m transitioning into programming to build a more autonomus and creative professional path

 ## Current focus
 — Learning Python fundamentals